intro

 columns contain the word “Laptop.”
 Based on your table’s collation, CONTAINS

 will be case-sensitive or case-insensitive.
-As you can see from the results below, it is case-insensitive in this case:
+As you can see from the results below, the result set involves the target keyword regardless of its case:

 If Name